sunshah/awsLocalDev/README.md

 ### Kinesis Producer-Consumer Local Dev and Testing

-This app sets up a local kinesis instance using [localstack](https://github.com/localstack/localstack).
-It also sets up local instances of DynamoDB and Cloudwatch.
+This app lets you test code to produce and consume from a kinesis stream by setting up local instances of kinesis, dynamoDB and CloudWatch using [localstack](https://github.com/localstack/localstack).
+It also sets up an nginx reverse proxy required to redirect outgoing http requests to aws.

 The `KinesisInputDStream` builder does not give you the option to point to a local instance of DynamoDB.
 The Shard Reader is hard-coded to update aws's prod instance.
 To get around this problem we've setup a